 This vertical mouse has a modest curvature of 57 degrees, thus it isn’t hard to hold nor does it look out of place.
 It will totally make for a very aesthetic addition to your work desk, especially next to a MacBook or a Surface.
 Both of these laptops are immensely popular and popular among graphic designers, video editors, filmmakers, and architects.
 Whether you’re using Photoshop or AutoCAD software, this is a very suitable mouse.
 If you want more suggestions, check out our list of the best mouse for architects.

 When it comes to hardware, this mouse covers the basics and then a little more.
 The standard left, and right mouse buttons are placed exactly where your ring finger and index finger will be.
 In between them, is a regular clicky scroll-wheel.
 The scroll wheel is rubbery and notched, which feels good on the tip of your fingers.

-On the other side, there are two split buttons for your thumb, which are set to back and forward by default.
+On the other side, there are two split buttons for your thumb, which are set back and forward by default.
 There are no more buttons.
-I was a little disappointed that there weren’t any more, but i guess that would have ruined the ergonomic design of the mouse.
+I was a little disappointed that there weren’t any more, but I guess that would have ruined the ergonomic design of the mouse.

-In the middle of the two sides, there is a plate which has a DPI switch button.
-At the front of the mouse, there’s a USB-C port which you can use for charging the built-in battery or if you want to use the mouse via a wired connection.
+In the middle of the two sides, there is a plate that has a DPI switch button.
+At the front of the mouse, there’s a USB-C port that you can use for charging the built-in battery or if you want to use the mouse via a wired connection.